 The app lets you search and view over 100,000 public restrooms nearest your current location on a map.
 Furthermore, you can also add public restrooms to the database by providing basic location information and important details.

-Cleartrip is always my go to option whenever I have to book restaurants or flights at the competitive price.
+Cleartrip is always my go-to option whenever I have to book restaurants or flights at a competitive price.
 You have the option to choose from all famous airlines like Jet Airways, SpiceJet, Air India, Air Asia, Emirates, Etihad, Singapore Airlines, Lufthansa, Qatar Airways, Thai Airways, British Airways and more.

 #5. iTranslate Translator

 When traveling abroad, the one hurdle that most people have to encounter is how to communicate freely with the local people.
 If you don’t want the language to become a bar while communicating with foreigners, don’t forget to install “iTranslate”—the most efficient language translator apps for iOS.

 With this app, you can instantly translate text and websites.
 The app also lets you do voice-to-voice conversations in over 100 languages.
 With the offline translation mode, you will be able to translate language even without Internet.
 Moreover, you will also be able to switch between different dialects quickly.